samtaggart/data_threefold_projects_friends/info/people/marcelo_bohrer/marcelo_bohrer.md

-countries = ["Germany", "Brazil"] cities = ["Munich"] companies = ["Money of Good"] bio = "Marcelo Bohrer is a specialist in design thinking and a visionary.
-Marcelo is a creative thinker, focused on design and innovation, passionate about bringing transformative ideas to life, and use them to make the world a better place.
+countries = ["Germany", "Brazil"] cities = ["Munich"] companies = ["Money of Good"] bio = "Marcelo Bohrer is a creative thinker, focused on design and innovation, passionate about bringing transformative ideas to life, and use them to make the world a better place.
 With extensive experience in using design thinking to develop solutions to complex scenarios, he created several enterprises with a wide impact such as the Nadism Club and the CyberorganicStuff.
 Marcelo also has a long track of spiritual investigation, especially about Buddhism."

 [ecosystem]
 # can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil